 Bread baking is its own world, different from baking cookies, cakes or pies.
-Bread's unique combination of ingredients - flour, yeast, water, salt and, most importantly, time — mean that you've got to approach it differently.
+Its unique combination of ingredients—flour, yeast, water, salt and, most importantly, time—require you to approach it differently.

 First and foremost, bread is alive.
 Its characteristic texture comes from fermentation, which is the basic activity of yeast, a single-celled fungus (the good kind, not the scary kind).
 Yeast reacts with the sugars in flour to create carbon dioxide (among other things), which leads to the airy, bubbly texture and taste we associate with bread.

 If you get really into bread making, you can delve deeply into the art and science of the perfect loaf—there's no limit to the level of obsession passionate bread bakers can have.
 But in the meantime, here are some frequently asked questions to solve your baking 101 dilemmas.

 Frequently Asked Questions

 There are a number of kinds of yeast, all of which work wonderfully for bread.
 Our recipes call primarily for active dry, as it's readily available and convenient to use.
 A brief rundown of the types:

 - Active dry: You'll usually see this in small packages in the dairy section.
 It needs to hang out in warm water for a few minutes before you use it — this wakes the yeast up and gets it ready for your recipe.
 Check expiration dates on these, and keep your packets in a cool, dry spot.

 - Rapid rise (sometimes called instant): This is a hardy strain of yeast, and does not need to be hydrated before using.
 While it doesn't actually rise more rapidly than any other yeast, you get to skip the step of hydrating, making the process a couple minutes faster.
 It is also more concentrated than active dry yeast so you'll get a fuller rise in some recipes than with the same amount of active yeast.
 We use it in our Challah and potato rolls.